envycontent/haiku-user-manual/content/add-a-slide-on-the-homepage.rst

 Add a Slide to the Homepage Slideshow
 =====================================

-Images for the slideshow on the Skills Training Homepage are stored at: `https://www.medsci.ox.ac.uk/images/homepage <https://www.medsci.ox.ac.uk/images/homepage>`_

-This shows you how to add a new slide to the slideshow.
+You can add a slide to the slideshow which links to another webpage.
 You need to upload the image first and then pull it onto the slideshow.
+This show you how to do this.

+You can also pull a news items onto the slideshow - see the :doc:`Add a News Item to the Homepage Slideshow <add-a-news-item-to-the-homepage-slideshow.html>` guide on how to do this.

 Upload image
 ------------